tomatohammado/simon/README.md

 So, I refactored them.

 ## Reach Goals
-- [ ] the start button is bugged.
-It works the first time, and not any time after that
-  - refactor the startGame global function, make anonymous and adjust for reset
-- [ ] make it so you can't click a button while it is animating
+- [ ] make it so you can't click during animations
   - I think I am better off using the `animate` property vs `transition`, but it's not important for the MVP so I'll save it for later
   - sources to look at: [animation on cssgarden - look under `.treatment .carrot`](http://cssgridgarden.com/)
 - [ ] adding a modal would be cool (http://jquerymodal.com/)